 Handheld vacuums are a great option if you're looking to clean small spills around the home.
-They're lightweight, portable, and due to their small size, they're especially handy when tackling more difficult or uneven terrain such as inside your car or on your stairs.
+They're lightweight, portable, and due to their small size, they're especially handy when tackling more difficult or uneven terrain like inside your car or on your stairs.
 Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to occasionally clean larger areas.
 Unfortunately, handheld vacuums tend to have small dirt compartments.
 If they're cordless, they may also have a shorter continuous battery life than non-handheld vacuums.

-We've tested over 40 vacuum cleaners, and below are our recommendations for the best handheld vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces but also on their feature set, battery life, and price.
+We've tested over 70 vacuum cleaners, and below are our recommendations for the best handheld vacuums to buy.
+These picks were selected not only based on their performance on different types of surfaces but also their feature set, battery life, and price.
 For more buying recommendations, take a look at our list for the best lightweight vacuums, the best vacuums for stairs, and the best cordless vacuums.

 10/26/2020: Added the BISSELL Featherweight Stick 2033 to Notable Mentions.